 While working at Georgia State University one evening, Norma Hills received a phone call.
-A man calling from Northern Italy was looking for a Homestay Intensive English program in Atlanta into which he could enroll his new rising star employee, Sergino.
-Norma had been in the education industry for many years, and was not aware of such a program.
+A man calling from Northern Italy was looking for an Intensive English program in Atlanta where he could enroll his new rising star employee, Sergino.
+There wasn't one at Georgia State University.

-With all of her children grown and out of the house, she thought to herself, "I can teach English to Sergino!"
+With all of her children grown and her job ending soon, she thought, "I can teach English to Sergino!"
 She quickly explained to the gentleman the details of her education background and offered to write a proposal!
-A week later Norma mailed off a proposal to the gentleman offering to open her home to his young Italian employee for Intensive English practice with a focus on business English.
-Sergino stayed with Norma and her husband, David for six months and since that first student in 1991, over 15,000 students have studied English at the school that Norma began shortly after Sergino's visit.
+A week later Norma mailed off a proposal offering to open her home to his young Italian employee for Intensive English practice with a focus on business English coupled with an internship at the company's Atlanta location.
+Sergino stayed with Norma and her husband, David for six months.
+That was the beginning of the business, and since that first student in 1991, over 15,000 students have studied English at the school Norma began shortly after Sergino completed his educational and cultural experience.

-Over the past 22 years, some things about the school have changed, but many have stayed the same.
+Over the past 26 years, some things about the school have changed, but many have stayed the same.
 The focus is still to "Teach the World to Communicate" in a fun and safe environment.
-English for Internationals still employs top-talent teachers and arranges many excursions around the metro Atlanta area allowing students to explore Atlanta in a fun and educational way.
+English for Internationals still employs instructorstrained in English acquisition and arranges many excursions around the metro Atlanta area allowing students to explore Atlanta in a fun and educational way.